aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Aggregation (Dependency) or "Has-a" Relationship** - what distinguishes it from **composition**, that **it doesn't involve owning**
 - **Generalization (inheritance)** - “is-a” relationship
 - **Realization** - one model element **implements** the responsibility specified by another model element

+## Definitions Extracted from the "UML 2.0 Specifications"

+A) "An association specifies a semantic relationship that can occur between typed instances.
+An instance of an association is called a link.”.
+What They Mean: An association between two classes indicates that objects (instances) of one class may be related (linked) to objects of the other class.
+You specify an association at the class level; you specify a link at the object level;

+B) “Aggregation: A special form of association that specifies a whole-part relationship between the aggregate (whole) and a component part."
+What They Mean: Formally, in the UML, aggregation is considered to be a specific type of association, where the class on one end of the association represents a whole and the class at the other end represents a part.
+Aggregation may be used by the BA as an alternative to modeling an association with the name “is a part of”;

+C) “Compostion (or Object Composition or Composite aggregation) is a strong form of aggregation that requires a part instance be included in at most one composite at a time.
+If a composite is deleted, all of its parts are normally deleted with it.”
+What They Mean: Formally, composition is a specific kind of aggregation.
+In aggregation, a part may belong to more than one whole at the same time; in composite aggregation, however, the object may belong to only one whole at a time.
+The parts are destroyed whenever the whole is destroyed—except for those parts that have been removed prior to the deletion of the whole.

+D) “Inheritance: The mechanism by which more specific elements incorporate structure and behavior of more general elements.”
+What They Mean: Inheritance refers to the mechanism by which a specialized class adopts—that is, inherits—all the attributes, operations, and relationships5 of a generalized class.

+## Aggregation versus Association

 It´s easy to confuse **aggregation** and **association**, because they are often implemented in the same way - there´s no distinction in thew programming languages between **agreggation** and **association**.
 Ultimately, **association** and **aggregation** are determined more by intent than by explicit language mechanisms.
 The distinction may be hard to see in the compile-time structure, but it's significant. **Aggregation relationships** tend to be fewer and more permanent than **association**. **Association**, in contrast, are made and remade more frequently, sometimes existing only for the duration of an operation. **Associations** are more dynamic as well, making them more difficult to discern in the source code.